13 Great rivers for chub on the float

 River Nene, Peterborough, Cambs

 Alwalton and Castor are popular with barbel anglers, and so the chub, which reach over 6lb, are largely ignored.
 Lots of water to go at, including backwaters at both venues, so keep moving to locate the chub.
 Fishing is from one hour before sunrise to one hour after sunset.
-Day tickets are £7 in advance from the website – £5 for seniors, free fishing for under-17s.
+Day tickets are available in advance from the website, with free fishing for juniors.

 River Lea Navigation, Towpath Fishery, Herts

 Ware AC’s mile-long stretch of the Lea Navigation, on the east bank between Carthagena Lock and the end of Crown Meadow, comes into its own for big chub right now.
 Try the area below Nazeing New Road bridge known as The Conkers.
-The chub from Carthagena Weir move down here in winter, and a waggler to the far bank has accounted for fish to an eye-popping 8lb.
+The big Lea chub from Carthagena Weir move down here in winter, and a waggler to the far bank has accounted for fish to an eye-popping 8lb.
 Parking at Old Nazeing Road.
-Day tickets are £5 on the bank.

 Warks Avon, Evesham

 Manor Farm Leisure controls two stretches of this resurgent Midlands river which, along with some increasingly big barbel, has also been producing some cracking chub bags.
 Unless it’s waterlogged, cars can be driven to most pegs.
 On the first section, the first field is great for waggler tactics, while the bottom two fields have a little extra depth and are perhaps better suited to the stick float.
 The second section (called Lock Cut) is a good bet when the river is carrying extra water.
-Try trotting banded pellets.
-Day tickets available on the bank at £10 (£7/£5 for concessions/juniors).
+Try trotting banded pellets if smaller fish become a nuisance.

 Great Ouse, Whitings, Milton Keynes, Bucks